About Sabrina Soto | |

-Sabrina Soto is the star of HGTV’s home makeover genre of shows.
-And this interior designer is returning to lend her expertise to Trading Spaces season 10, the revival of TLC’s popular home renovating show.
-If you aren’t familiar with the home reno goddess’ impeccable style, we’ve got Sabrina Soto’s wiki to get you excited for her return to TV.
+Sabrina Soto is the star of the home makeover genre on shows by HGTV, TLC, and others.
+After this interior designer lent her expertise to Trading Spaces season 10, the revival of TLC’s popular home renovating show, she is back with a star-studded new show.
+This time, she joins Entertainment Tonight host Nischelle Turner and home improvement contractor Jason Cameron for CBS’ new series, Secret Celebrity Renovation.
+If you aren’t familiar with the home reno goddess’ impeccable style, we’ve got Sabrina Soto’s wiki to get you pumped for the upcoming show.

 She Has Cuban Heritage